veltzer/demos-devops-terraform/exercises/basic/11_app_in_aws/exercise.md

 * Can you trigger certain things that require fully recreating resources vs just changing them in place?
 * Can you break your app?
 I'm sure you can, but can you break it in a way where you can fix it again?

 Feel free to poke around in the AWS console.
-It can be particularly interesting to look at EC2-related stuff there when it comes to autoscaling groups, load balancers and such.
+It can be particularly interesting to look at EC2-related stuff there when it comes to auto-scaling groups, load balancers and such.
 It's useful to see that other students have their resources intermingled with yours.
 Be respectful of them.
 Your Terraform state is completely separate from your fellow students, and even though very common resources can live beside each other like this, we can manage them with a completely different state.